unikraft/docs/content/en/docs/getting-started/_index.md

 ```

 For more information about all the steps behind `kraft up`, check [Creating an App](docs/usage/init).
-For more information about the `up` command type kraft up -h.
+For more information about the `up` command type `kraft up -h`.
-For more information about kraft type kraft -h or read the documentation at Unikraft’s website.
+For more information about `kraft` type `kraft -h` or read the documentation at Unikraft's website.
 If you find any problems please fill out an issue.
 Thank you!